cachho/repo-loader/README.md

 ## Running Tests

-To run the tests for `gpt-repository-loader`, follow these steps:
+To run the tests for `gptrepo`, follow these steps:

 1. Ensure you have Python 3 installed on your system.
 2. Navigate to the repository's root directory in your terminal.